jacobsuh/g2-scraper/README.md

-# g2_scraper
+# G2 Crowd Scraper

-Scrapers for getting vendors off G2 Crowd
+One simple scraper for getting names off G2 Crowd quadrants and another recursive scraper for pulling all names off a category.